 - Museo Arqueologico/Museo Municipal: The museum presents the history of Faro, the origins of the city and its development under various rulers.
 There are also some pieces of art, Islamic Moorish artefacts and a large mosaic tile display called “Mosaic of the Ocean”.

 - Ilha do Farol: This is one of the islands in Faro which can be accessed via a ferry (note the departure time of the last ferry from the island to the mainland).
-Small streets with traditional Portuguese homes lead up to the beach which also has a lighthouse.
+Small streets leading up to the beach are lined with traditional Portuguese homes.

 - Praia de Faro: The main beach of Faro, but crowded with tourists’ lies around 25 minutes away from the city and accessible by a bus from the main bus terminal.
 The advantage is this beach has a lot of restaurants and bars compared to the island of Farol which has one small restaurant.